compTAG/student-resources/reports/nsf-prereport.md

 ## Research Activiites / Results

 + Project: TODO
-* Accomplishments: TODO: replace this bullet with one or more accomplishments that you have made towards the grant goals during this reporting period.
+* Accomplishments: TODO: describe the accomplishments that you have made towards the grant goals during this reporting period.
+* Next steps: TODO: describe the next steps (if any)
+* Impact: TODO: describe the impact of this project
-* Your Role:
+* Your Role: TODO
 + Collaborators: TODO: list collaborators on this research:

 Copy/paste the formatting to add more if needed!